 - Prep for PreCalculus

 - Prep for Calculus.

 ALEKS will suggest a module based on your assessment, but you may want to choose a different module based on what courses you want to prepare for.
 It is okay to choose a module higher than ALEKS suggests because ALEKS will still require that you master prerequisite skills before moving you on to more advanced content.
-Your six weeks of access begins when you access the module, not from the time that you take your placement test.

 Do I need to take the exam in order to register for classes?